• Skip to main content

 Feel free to change the colors of the crochet planets to suit your preferences.
 You can surface crochet the orbit lines instead of embroidering them.
 If surface crocheting is difficult for you for the rings of Saturn and Uranus, consider sewing on felt for the rings.

-🍵Instructions for Crochet Play Mat and Solar System
+🍵Instructions for Crochet Planets and Solar System Play Set

-For this pattern we will be working in rounds.
+For the Crochet Planets and Solar System Play Set we will be working in rounds.

 Round 1: Using the 5mm hook and navy yarn, make a mr, next ch x2 and then dc x12 into the mr, sl st to first dc (12).
 If you find it difficult making a magic ring you can chain 2 and then in the second chain from hook, slip stitch then ch x2 and crochet dc x12 in the second chain from the hook, then sl st to first dc.
 (12)